-Facult y and Gra duate Fa culty Scholars
+College of UCF Graduate Studies

+Nomination and Appointment to Graduate Faculty and Graduate Faculty Scholars

-The faculty who teach, advise and mentor graduate stude.
-Efforts make the graduate experience what it is.
-We are in students and graduate programs.
+The faculty who teach, advise and mentor graduate students are the heart of graduate education at UCF, and their efforts make the graduate experience what it is.
+We are indebted to their service on behalf of UCF's graduate students and graduate programs.

-Prior to participating in graduate level instruction, an ind UC Graduate Faculty or as a Graduate Faculty Scholar.
-I Unicid or ranked Research professory, or ranked lectures as members of the Graduate Resulty.
-Other UCF faculty ( mulpoord by UCF may participate as a Graduate Resulty Scholar Office of Faculty Affains if serving as an instructor of recor Please ser page 2 for a detailed description of the appointment relevant JCF facul 15, instru 2.g. resea 2holars.
-T 11d. ity who are te ctors, or libra rch associates feaching cred nured, tenu rians are eliș , adjuncts, e entials must re-earni gible to etc.) and still be ng, ranked be appointed individuals certified by t
+Prior to participating in graduate level instruction, an individual must be appointed either as a member of the UCF Graduate Faculty or as a Graduate Faculty Scholar.
+UCF faculty who are tenured, tenure-earning, ranked Clinical or ranked Research professors, or ranked lecturers, instructors, or librarians are eligible to be appointed as members of the Graduate Faculty.
+Other UCF faculty (e.g. research associates, adjuncts, etc.) and individuals not employed by UCF may participate as Graduate Faculty Scholars.
+Teaching credentials must still be certified by the Office of Faculty Affairs if serving as an instructor of record.

+Please see page 2 for a detailed description of the appointment roles, the process of the appointment, and submission of the nomination.

 FACULTY INFORMATION (Please Type or Print)

 Family or Last Name: First Name:

 UCFID: Email:

 Newly Hired Faculty/Date of Hire: Faculty Rank:

-Highest Earned Degree: Previous GF or GFS Appointment?
+Highest Earned Degree:

+Previous GF or GFS Appointment?
+Yes 🗍 No

+Nominating Graduate Program and Degree Level:

 NOMINATION STATUS:

-Has served on previous thesis/dissertation committees Teaching Has serv e Faculty Sci gonly (ineligible to red on previous the entation required o serve on thesis/o sis/dissertation o
+Graduate Faculty Graduate Faculty Scholar

+Number of thesis and/or dissertation committees served to completion: (e.g. 0, 1-5, >5) Number of thesis and/or dissertation co completion: (e.g. 0, 1-5, >5)

+Eligible to chair doctoral dissertation advisory committees.
+Teaching only (ineligible to serve on committees). thesis/dissertation

-ENDORSEMENTS OF NOMINATION: (Signatures Required)
+ENDORSEMENTS OF NOMINATION (Signatures Re quired):

-Graduate Program Director : Email: · Date: .
+Graduate Program Director: Email: Date:

-Department Chair or Director: Email Date: .
+Department Chair or Director:

 College Dean, if required: Email: Date:

-Approved enied
+conege bean, in required.
+Em ail: Date:

-APPOINTMENT BY THE COLLEGE OF GRADUATE STUDIES: -
+APPOINTMENT BY THE COLLEGE OF GRADUATE STUDIES: Approved Denied

+ASSOCIATE DEAN SIGNATURE:

+Associate Dean of the Graduate College: Date:

+UCF College of Graduate Stud lies - P.O.
+Box 160112, Orlando FL 32816-0112 Page 1 of 2